 1. VAT Collection

-VAT collection is based on the accrual principle which states that VAT must be collected at the time of delivery of taxable goods and services.
-Delivery refers to the transfer of ownership and risks of goods and takes place when service delivery income can be reliably measured.
+VAT collection follows the accrual principle, requiring collection at the time of delivering taxable goods and services.
+Delivery occurs when ownership and risks of goods transfer, and when one can reliably measure service delivery income.

 Income or receivables are acknowledged when a transaction occurs even if a payment has not yet been received.
 Recognition of revenue or receivables is acknowledged by the issuance of a commercial invoice, which serves as a source document for this recognition and a basis for its recording.